javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 **Use functions, not strings.**

 The assignment `elem.onclick = "alert(1)"` would work too.
-It works for compatibility reasons, but strongly not recommended.
+It works for compatibility reasons, but is strongly not recommended.

 **Don't use `setAttribute` for handlers.**